Near-Optimal Best-of-Both-Worlds Fairness for Few Agents: Introduction

 \paragraph{Relaxations of ex-post fairness.} This impossibility has spurred the development of relaxations that capture meaningful notions of fairness in indivisible-items settings.
 For envy-freeness, two widely studied relaxations are \emph{envy-free up to one good (EF1)} \cite{lipton2004approximately} and \emph{envy-free up to any good (EFX)} \cite{caragiannis2019unreasonable}.
 EF1 requires that any envy towards another agent can be eliminated by removing a single item from the envied bundle.
 EFX strengthens this: envy must disappear when \emph{any} item is removed.
 For share-based fairness, the \emph{maximin share (MMS)} benchmark \cite{budishmms2011} requires that each agent receives at least the value she can guarantee herself by partitioning the goods into $n$ bundles, and receiving the worst one.
 Although in the case of two agents MMS allocations always exist, via the classic ``cut and choose" protocol \cite{bouvaret2014scale}, \citet{Kurokawa2018} show that even for the case of three additive agents, MMS allocations do not always exist.

-EFX allocation exist for three agents \cite{chaudhury2024efx}, however, despite significant research efforts, it is not known whether EFX exists for more than three agents.
+EFX allocations exist for three agents \cite{chaudhury2024efx}, however, despite significant research efforts, it is not known whether EFX exists for more than three agents.
 Recently, \citet{caragiannis2022new} introduced a relaxation of EFX, called \emph{Epistemic EFX (EEFX)}.
 Intuitively, an allocation is \emph{Epistemic EFX (EEFX)} if each agent can view her own bundle as part of some EFX allocation -- that is, she can be persuaded that there exists a way to reallocate the remaining items such that she would not envy any other agent after the removal of any single item from their bundle.\footnote{Equivalently, one may think of the agent being able to reshuffle the items among the other agents’ bundles while keeping her own bundle fixed, until envy towards any other bundle can be eliminated by removing any single item from that bundle.} These relaxations, however, are inherently \emph{ex-post}: they apply to realized allocations.
 Only guaranteeing ex-post fairness can still be perceived by some agents as unfair.
 Indeed, suppose there is only one good and two agents, Alice and Bob.
 Deterministically giving the good to Alice is EFX and MMS ex-post.
 Yet, Bob always receives nothing, which Bob might perceive as unfair, and argue that the item should be randomly assigned to one of the agents.

 \paragraph{Ex-ante fairness.}

 By choosing allocations at random, we can ensure that each agent's \emph{expected} value meets certain fairness criteria.
 For example, giving the single item to Alice or Bob with equal probability ensures that both agents receive their proportional share in expectation.
 This captures a notion of \emph{ex-ante proportionality}.
 Yet, guaranteeing only ex-ante proportionality can still be perceived as allowing for unnecessary unfairness.
 To illustrate this, imagine a case with 101 identical items.
 While randomly assigning all items either to Alice or to Bob guarantees ex-ante proportionality, it unnecessarily violates any reasonable notion of ex-post fairness (as opposed to giving each agent 50 items, and flipping a coin as to who receives the last item).